dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 #### Patching limitations

-If user wants to add another scheduler-extender, he has to manage configs for CSI extender himself.
+If it's need to add another scheduler-extender, user has to manage configs for CSI extender himself.

 Manual patching:
 - For Openshift